-The majority of people use the internet every day to conduct searches for some information.
+The majority of people use the internet every day to conduct searches for information.

-It could be a business, a service, or a present for your loved ones, and you reach different websites thanks to the link that connects you to them.
-Through these interconnected links, the internet weaves all the data and makes it accessible to all users.
+It could be a business, a service, or a present for your loved ones, and you reach different websites thanks to the website link that connects you to them.
+The internet weaves all the data through these interconnected links, making it accessible to all site visitors.

-Now, if you are used to working with search engines, you will type in a few keywords, which will help you find the required landing page.
+Now, if you are used to working with search engines, you will type in a few keywords to help you find the required landing pages.

 But imagine if there were external websites but no link to reach them!
-You might be wondering what these pages are called and how they work?
+You might wonder what these pages are called, how they work and how orphan pages occur.
 Read on to know more!

 Want to receive updates?
 Sign up to our newsletter